tassossapalidis/home-values/README.md

 - [**SF_Bay_Area.geojson**](SF_Bay_Area.geojson) is used to map zip codes to a map location.
 This can be found on [data.sfgov.org](https://data.sfgov.org/Geographic-Locations-and-Boundaries/Bay-Area-ZIP-Codes/u5j3-svi6).
 - [**SF_Prices.gif**](SF_Prices.gif) is the final GIF produced from this project.

-*Note that a ChromeDriver is needed to run the code in the Jupyter Lab file.
+*Note that a ChromeDriver is needed to run the code in the Jupyter Notebook file.
 This can be downloaded [here](https://chromedriver.chromium.org/).*